 Tummy tuck (abdominoplasty) is one of the leading procedures annually with more than 129,000 completed every year.
 There have been great advances in the tummy tuck procedure over the last 10 years, one of which is the elimination of drains.
+For the past 5 years, I have been performing drainless tummy tuck procedures at my St. Louis-area plastic surgery practice.

-For approximately five years at my practice here in the St. Louis area, I have not used drains during tummy tucks.
-This comes as a surprise to many of our patients who often ask the question “why does it seem like everybody else tells me I need drains?”
-My reply is usually “I don’t know”.
+My drainless approach sometimes comes as a surprise to many of my patients, who often ask the question, “Why does it seem like everybody else tells me I need drains?”
+My reply is usually “I don’t know.”

 It’s a tough question for me to answer because, like my patients, I’m not sure why they do either.
-I can only speculate and respond with “remember when people are reluctant to give up their land line and switch to cell phones?”
+I can only speculate and respond with, “Remember when people were reluctant to give up their landlines and switch to cell phones?”
 I must assume physicians “have done it this way my entire career” and have not progressed with new techniques and the latest advancements.

-I also believe by not using drains and suturing this space closed, starting from top to bottom, and putting tension all the way down the abdomen as we close; we can get your stomach tighter than ever before, have better control of the scar location, take tension off the scar and minimize its appearance.
-Further, if there are healing problems they are often easier to manage because there is less tension at the scar.
+I also believe by not using drains and suturing this space closed, starting from top to bottom, and putting tension all the way down the abdomen as we close, we can get your stomach tighter than ever before, have better control of the scar location, take tension off the scar and minimize its appearance.
+Further, if there are healing problems, they are often easier to manage because there is less tension at the scar.

 So what’s the downside?
 Perhaps the only downsides I can see without drains are that it takes a few more minutes to close the space and my patients take a little bit longer to stand up straight after the procedure.
 Why?
 It’s because I’ve been able to get their abdomen tighter than ever by distributing the tension across the entire abdomen rather than just at the scar.
 This is a negative that patients ultimately thank us for!

 The Transformative Power of the Tummy Tuck